holepunchto/hypercore-sign/README.md

 ## Run

 ### Setup keys
-Run this only once, to setup a public/private key pair in directory `~/.hypercore-sign`.
+Run this only once, to setup a public/private key pair.

+By default, keys are written to:
+- secret key: `~/.hypercore-sign/default`
+- public key: `~/.hypercore-sign/default.public`

 ```
 hypercore-sign generate-keys